dyka3773/python-playground/README.md

 This project will contain my solutions for the book "Python Playground: Geeky Projects For The Curious Programmer" by Mahesh Venkitachalam.

+> NOTE: This is an ongoing project.
+I will update this README as I complete each project.

 <!-- omit in toc -->
 ## Table of Contents